pinaxe1/CoralTPU-Dev-Board-Semantic-Segmentation-UNet/README.md

 Original sources: 'https://www.tensorflow.org/tutorials/images/segmentation' <BR>
  'https://coral.ai/examples/'<BR>

 Intended use.
-Create a retrainable semantic segmentation model atrain it and make it run on Coral TPU Dev Board <BR>
+Create a retrainable semantic segmentation model, train it and make it to run on Coral TPU Dev Board <BR>

 The project implments Fully Convolutional Network based on pretrained Keras MobileNetV2(128, 128, 3) + ReTrainable U-Net upStack.
 The model being used here is a modified U-Net.
 A U-Net consists of an encoder (downsampler) and decoder (upsampler).
 Uses a pretrained model—MobileNetV2—as the encoder.
 For the decoder, we'll use the upsample 2D blocks.
 See Original Source URL for more details.
-It is a modifyed from original TF tutorial code to make it compatible with CORAL TPU DEV BOARD.
+Model modifyed from original TF tutorial to make it compatible with CORAL TPU DEV BOARD.
 Since everything works steps 2, 3 and 4 are optional.
 After successfully performing steps 0,1,5,6 we can run edgetpu_compiler to create a model which will run on EDGE TPU.

 ## Step00_create_model_save_to_h5<BR>